blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

     ]
     ```

-- **Specifying there is a List of Links** - The Entity Type can also express that it can have multiple out-going links of the same type
+- **Specifying there is a List of Links** - The Entity Type can also express that it can have multiple outgoing links of the same type

   **Example 1**